-In this tutorial we will show you how to install and configuration of GIMP on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configuration of GIMP on Ubuntu 16.04 LTS.
 For those of you who didn’t know, GIMP is a free and open-source image editor used for retouching and editing images.
 From retouching to restoring to creative composites, the only limit is your imagination.
 GIMP is used for producing icons, graphical design elements, and art for user interface components and mockups.
 GIMP provides top-notch color management features to ensure high-fidelity color reproduction across digital and printed media.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install GIMP Image Editor on Ubuntu 16.04 LTS

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing GIMP.

 Open terminal from Unity Dash, App launcher, or via Ctrl+Alt+T shortcut key.
-When it opens, paste below command and hit Enter:
+When it opens, paste the below command and hit Enter:

-Once installed, open GIMP image editor from Ubuntu Dash or Terminal.
-Run “gimp” command in Terminal. (without quotes):
+Once installed, open the GIMP image editor from Ubuntu Dash or Terminal.
+Run “

-In case you encounter issues and you want to go back to the GIMP version available in the Ubuntu repositories, you can purge the PPA using ppa-purge:
+In case you encounter issues and you want to go back to the GIMP version available in the Ubuntu repositories, you can purge the PPA using PPA-purge: